joesgit/docker-php-development/README.md

 ## Example - Setting up a Wordpress project:

--- Copy your Wordpress website files into the projects directory.  (ie. example.test/) -- Create a new VirtualHost within the apache/ folder for your Wordpress website.
+-- Copy your Wordpress website files into the projects directory.  (ie. example.test/)

+-- Create a new VirtualHost within the apache/ folder for your Wordpress website.

--- Create or import the website database within phpMyadmin.
+-- Create or import the website database within phpMyadmin.  (localhost:9090)

 -- The database hostname for this environment is "mysql".
 In the wp-config.php file, set the "DB_HOST" to "mysql".
 You can also use the environment variable "WORDPRESS_DB_HOST".

 -- Since web pages are viewed on port 8080, make one more update in the wp-config.php file.
 Add ":8080" next to your "WP_HOME" and "WP_SITEURL" urls.

 -- Run docker-compose up -d to start development!

-## License

-MIT